jonas-jankauskas/FilterLargePolys/README.md

 # Important considerations

+## Factors affecting FFT accuracy and speed

-- The higher the number of sample points *N* in the FFT, the better the value *m* approximates the true minima of a *{0,1}* polynomial.
+- The higher the number of sample points *N* in the FFT, the better the value *m* approximates the true minima of a {0,1} polynomial.
 - All FFT computations are internaly done and the value *m* is returned using *C* real *double* type, which is typically limited to about 5-6 correct digits after decimal point.
 - As *l* and *N* becomes large, rounding errors tend to accumulate in FFT.
 - The larger *l* and *N* get, the slower computations become.